pymor/pymor/CONTRIBUTING.md

 pyMOR is an open project and we welcome any contributions which improve or extend pyMOR.
-The purpose of this document is to make the contribution process easier to use and answer some questions which might arise.
+The purpose of this document is to make the contribution process easier for you and to answer some questions which might arise.